1 – Anne Jeffries (1645)

 2 – Neil Colton (1853?)

 Walter Evans-Wentz was a famous American anthropologist who spent part of the early 20th century collecting fairy stories in Ireland.
 He spoke to a 73-year old man named Neil Colton who swore that he had an encounter with little people in County Donegal in the middle of the century.
-The exact date is unclear, but it has been suggested that the following happening in 1853.
+The exact date is unclear, but it has been suggested that the following happened in 1853.

-Neil was gathering bilberries with his brother and his cousin at the back of his family home when all three children heard music playing close by.
+Neil was gathering bilberries (similar to blueberries) with his brother and his cousin at the back of his family home when all three children heard music playing close by.
 They were astonished to discover that it was the music of 6-8 small people who were dancing in a circle no more than a few dozen yards away.

-According to Neil: “When they say us, a little woman dressed all in red came running out from them towards us, and she struck my cousin in the face with what seemed to be a green rush.”
+According to Neil: “When they say us, a little woman dressed all in red came running out from them towards us, and she struck my cousin in the face with what seemed to be a green rush".
 The frightened children ran into the house, but Neil’s young cousin died almost as soon as they got inside.

-Neil’s father called for Father Ryan who arrived at the house, said some prayers and hit the cousin with a stole.
+Neil’s father called for Father Ryan who arrived at the house, said some prayers and then hit the cousin with a stole.
 Incredibly, the cousin came back to life.
 Who knows what really happened on that day but one thing is for sure, something astounding and inexplicable occurred.
 Before the fairy struck her, she grabbed Neil’s brother.
 According to Father Ryan, this prevented her from being taken by the fairies forever.

 3 – The Latham Brothers (1913)